pslucas0212/dotNet7ForOpenShift/README.md

 ## Build, Deploy and access your new .Net app

 Create a new build configuration.
-We will use a Red Hat Universal Base Image (ubi8) that includes the .Net 7 SDK and runtimes.
+We will use a Red Hat Universal Base Image (ubi8) that includes the .Net 7 SDK and runtimes on Red Hat Enterprise Linux 8.
 UBI containers are OCI-compliant.
 We are building the app from binary contents.
 ```
 % oc new-build --name=my-web-app dotnet:7.0-ubi8 --binary=true
 warning: Cannot check if git requires authentication.